Renogy inverter failure

 Whilst camping at the beautiful Jamieson Creek Campground, I was running the inverter and induction cooktop at 1200W, for about 10 minutes, boiling water with potatoes in them, to make mash.
 I wandered over, and smelt hot electrics, and worse than the normal warm electrics smell that you get.

-I opened the other side of the canopy, and could have sworn I saw a waft of smoke, so ran around and turned it off, and let it cool down.
-We used it again a while later, and the smell seemed to disappear, but I noticed that one of the cooling fans seemed to chirp on startup, and take longer to get going than the other.
+We used it again a while later, and the smell seemed to disappear, but I noticed that one of the cooling fans seemed to chirp on start up, and take longer to get going than the other.
 They also varied in speeds a bit, which seemed weird, so I sent a ticket off to Renogy.
 It was strange though, as the outside of the inverter wasn’t getting overly warm.

-Renogy took about 2 days to reply via email, and were quick to ask questions about how it was installed, and what it was being used for.
 I told them it was mounted on its side, and how it was being used, and they came back a day later saying that it was installed incorrectly, and shouldn’t be installed vertically, and that the failure was due to user error.

 Feeling annoyed at this point, I grabbed the manual which makes no reference to any mounting orientation, except for a ‘2.5 inch gap on all sides’, which mine did not meet.
 I replied, asking how it being mounted in this orientation would make one of the fans not work correctly, and received the below response: